*Gluten Free, Dairy Free, Nut Free, Egg Free, Grain Free, Vegan

 Our Cacao Melts story

-From when I first started Changing Habits, I have been telling everyone that Chocolate can be good for you.
-However, I found that most of the chocolate being made is tainted with hydrogenated vegetable oils, additives, preservatives, colours, flavour, powdered milk solids, soy, protein isolates, lecithin, and much more.
+From when Cyndi first started Changing Habits, she has been telling everyone that Chocolate can be good for you.
+However, she found that most of the chocolate being made is tainted with hydrogenated vegetable oils, additives, preservatives, colours, flavour, powdered milk solids, soy, protein isolates, lecithin, and much more.
 In fact some chocolates had no chocolate what so ever, it was all fake.
-I would eat these types of chocolate and feel sick.
-So I stopped eating chocolate until I discovered good quality chocolate made with just a few ingredients.
-I have to tell you that these were not easy to find and when I did find them, they were very expensive.
-One day it dawned on me that I could make my own, but it wasn’t always easy to find good ingredients.
-If I could find the ingredients, they were expensive, especially cacao butter (this is expensive because it is actually made for the cosmetic industry as a primary product).
-Then one day I had this thought – could I make chocolate from the cacao bean or nibs?
-I went into the kitchen and tried but it didn’t work.
-To cut a long story short, I knew that the cacao butter was extracted from the cacao powder and I wanted to know whether I could have the chocolate before the process of extraction of these two products.
-My hunter husband went looking for me and I have not stopped making chocolate since the day he bought it home from South America.
-I make chilli lime chocolate, peppermint, lemon myrtle, coconut ruff, gogi and coconut.
-To make these flavoured chocolates I get my pure essential oils from Twenty8.
+She would eat these types of chocolate and feel sick.
+So she stopped eating chocolate until she discovered good quality chocolate made with just a few ingredients.
+Back then, these were not easy to find and when she did find them, they were very expensive.
+One day it dawned on her that she could make my own, but it wasn’t always easy to find good ingredients.
+If she could find the ingredients, they were expensive, especially cacao butter (this is expensive because it is actually made for the cosmetic industry as a primary product).
+Then one day she had this thought – could she make chocolate from the cacao bean or nibs?
+Cyndi went into the kitchen and tried but it didn’t work.
+To cut a long story short, she knew that the cacao butter was extracted from the cacao powder and she wanted to know whether she could have the chocolate before the process of extraction of these two products.
+Her hunter husband went looking for and Cyndi has not stopped making chocolate since the day he bought it home from South America.
+Cyndi makes chilli lime chocolate, peppermint, lemon myrtle, coconut ruff, goji and coconut.
+To make these flavoured chocolates she gets her pure essential oils from Twenty8.
 Click here to purchase these oils.
-I’ve also been making, drinks, ganash, fruit covered in chocolate, cakes, chocolate chip cookies, icings, the list is endless.
-You name it, the versatility of cacao bean not separated into the butter and the powder has far exceeded my expectations.
+You can also make, drinks, ganache, fruit covered in chocolate, cakes, chocolate chip cookies, icings, the list is endless.
+You name it, the versatility of cacao bean not separated into the butter and the powder has far exceeded Cyndi’s expectations.
 All are delicious!!!
 Changing Habits is very excited to offer our Cacao Melts… The cacao bean is gently roasted, crushed and tempered.
 The liquified cacao is then conveniently shaped into melts so that you can use them easily for many of your chocolate recipes.
-To flavour your chocolate peppermint, lime and orange, click here to visit the Twenty8 site.

 The statements contained herein have not been evaluated by the Food and Drug Administration.
 The information contained regarding this product is intended for education and information purposes only.
 This information is not intended to be used to diagnose, prescribe or replace medical care.
 The product described herein is not intended to treat, cure, diagnose, mitigate or prevent any disease.
 Please refer to our Disclaimer regarding our products.